e2immu/e2immu-site/content/docs/start/introduction.md

 * it aspires to be **educational**: large software projects are easier to maintain when code is highly compartimentalised.
 Knowing where modifications to objects take place is crucial. _e2immu_ introduces simple concepts such as _containers_, _eventually immutable_, and _effectively immutable_ classes to help you manage modification better.

-* at the same time, it provides a **static code analyser** to help you enforce the use of these concepts in your code base.
+* it provides a **static code analyser** to help you enforce the use of these concepts in your code base.
+Obviously, its implementation tries to follow all the recommendations!

 ## Timeline